-- The charity will respond whether they’ll accept your donation.
+- The charity will let you know whether they’ll accept your donation.

-- You will likely either have to arrange delivery to the charity, or the charity will pick up but charge you a delivery fee.
+- You will likely either have to arrange delivery to the charity, or the charity will pick up your items but charge you a delivery fee.

 How to get rid of large furniture in Hong Kong?

-The truthful answer is that in Hong Kong, the demand for second-hand large furniture is low.
-This is because most people have small homes, charities generally don’t accept large furniture because it doesn’t align with their needs, and people who do have large homes often prefer to buy new.
+Demand for second-hand large furniture is low.
+Charities generally don’t accept large furniture because it doesn’t align with their needs, and people who do have large homes often prefer to buy new.
 This makes selling second-hand large furniture in Hong Kong difficult.

 If you’re selling a high-quality item, you could try 2nd Chance.
 But, otherwise, in our experience, you’ll need to offers these types of big items for relatively low prices on one of the second-hand platforms such as Asiaxpat, GeoExpat, or even Carousell.